nodemcu/nodemcu-firmware/docs/modules/ble.md

 - `uuid` The UUID of the service.
 This is a 16 byte string (128 bits) that identifies the particular service.
 It can also be a two byte string for a well-known service.
 - `characteristics` This is a list of tables, where each entry describes a characateristic (attribute)
-- `preread` This is an optional function that is invoked just before a read of any characteristic in this service.
-- `postwrite` This is an optional function that is invoked just after a write of any characteristic in this service.

 ### Characteristic table